Unlocking the Secret to Good Gut Health in Menopause

 Can HRT help with gut health?

-Hormone Replacement Therapy (HRT) may positively impact gut health for some women.
+Hormone Replacement Therapy (HRT) can positively impact gut health for women.

 Can you flatten a menopause belly?